Nursing Elective Placements in Nepal

 If you are a nursing student, you can take your Nursing Elective at one our placements in Nepal.
 We have placements available in Kathmandu and Chitwan.

-As a student on a Nursing Elective your role will be observational.
-You will learn about many new medical conditions as you will be exposed to many diseases you would not normally see at home and gain a greater understanding of healthcare in the developing world.
+As a student on a Nursing Elective your role will be strictly observational.
+As volunteers are not licensed medical professionals in Nepal, the government does not permit any practical involvement in hospitals.
+You will only get involved with practical work during outreaches.
+However, you will have the chance to learn about many new medical conditions as you will be exposed to many diseases you would not normally see at home and gain a greater understanding of healthcare in the developing world.

 Our in country staff are highly experienced in coordinating Elective placements.
 They will work closely with you to try to ensure all of your university requirements are met.